dycoke/parkers_pathing_download/README.md

-# Parker's Pathing Download
+# Parker's Pathing Website
-Download Parker's Pathing Now!
+Play Parker's Pathing Now!
 Source code will be released at a future date.

 # Motivational Quotes